Sara-Strasner-401-advanced-javascript/lab-02/README.md

 make new html and js/update for new json file.

 Estimate of time needed to complete: 1 hour
-Start time:
+Start time: 2:30
-Finish time:
+Finish time: 3:20
-Actual time needed to complete:
+Actual time needed to complete: 50 min

 ## Feature #5: Templateing